 INTRODUCTION

 I was always interested in solar power, but for twenty-eight years we lived in a swamp surrounded by sun-blocking trees.
 Here in Prince Edward County we are completely exposed to wind and sunshine.
 The sight of all that energy going unused while we paid for propane bothered me.
-With my usual, unwarranted optimism I set out to do something about it.
+The plan was to start with a pair of test panels beside the house to preheat water going to the water heater.
+That would later be expanded to more panels in the back field to help heat the house in the winter.
+The test panels were completed in 2016.
+The house-heating panels will never be built.
+The reason?
+Not enough sunlight in the winter to make it practical.
+Clear winter days are rare in this area.

+The two test panels that pre-heat water going to our hot water heater were located beside the house for convenience.
+The never-built panels for heating the house would have been located in the back field away from the shadow of the house, but that presented a problem.
 The simplest system for cold climates is a drain-back system.
-When the pump turns off (no Sun) the water in the panel drains down into the storage tank; the panel is safe from freezing.
-To drain completely, the surface of the water in the tank must be lower than the bottom of the panels.
-The options were to raise the panels (not happening in this wind-whipped area) or lower the storage tank (also not happening.
-See "bedrock" above).
-What I needed was a way to have the panels at ground level with the large storage tank behind them at the same level.
+When the pump turns off (no Sun) the water in the panel drains down into the storage tank and the panel is safe from freezing.
+To drain completely, the surface of the water in the storage tank must be lower than the bottom of the panels.
+The options for installing panels in the back field were to raise the panels (not happening in this wind-whipped area) or bury the storage tank (not practical because we are just above bedrock).
+What I needed was a way to have the panels at ground level with the large storage tank at the same level.
+That resulted in the Reservoir in Panel approach.
+The two hot-water heating panels were built to test that approach.

 THE RESERVOIR-IN-PANEL SYSTEM

 The left side of the diagram above shows a drain-back system.
-When the pump turns off, the water in the panel drains back into the storage tank.
-The panel is then safe from damage if the temperature drops below freezing.
+When the pump turns off, the water in the panel drains back into the storage tank which is located in a heated building.
+The exposed panel is then safe from damage if the temperature drops below freezing.

 The right side of the diagram shows the reservoir-in-panel system.
 When the pump turns off, the water in the supply line drains back to the tank as before.
 The return line also drains back, but in this case a large ABS plastic pipe is used to ensure that as water drains to the tank, air can travel in the reverse direction to allow the water in the risers to drop into the reservoir.
 The other difference is that the supply line goes to the top of the panel.
 The water then drops to the reservoir through a large, copper pipe.
 The large pipe ensures that, when the pump turns off, the water in that pipe travels one way (dropping down to the reservoir) while the air in the pipe travels up, allowing the supply line water to drain back to the tank and the water in the risers to drop to the reservoir.